kreuzwerker/terraform-provider-docker/docs/resources/image.md

 - `force_remove` (Boolean) If true, then the image is removed forcibly when the resource is destroyed.
 - `keep_locally` (Boolean) If true, then the Docker image won't be deleted on destroy operation.
 If this is false, it will delete the image from the docker local storage on destroy operation.
 - `platform` (String) The platform to use when pulling the image.
 Defaults to the platform of the current machine.
-- `pull_trigger` (String, Deprecated) A value which cause an image pull when changed
 - `pull_triggers` (Set of String) List of values which cause an image pull when changed.
 This is used to store the image digest from the registry when using the [docker_registry_image](../data-sources/registry_image.md).
 - `triggers` (Map of String) A map of arbitrary strings that, when changed, will force the `docker_image` resource to be replaced.
 This can be used to rebuild an image when contents of source code folders change